The Ultimate Guide to Sealing Laminate Floors

 How to Seal Laminate Flooring the Right Way

-The best way to seal laminate floors is to start by removing any baseboards that might be in place, so that your sealant can also protect the edge of the laminate that borders the expansion space between the laminate and the structure next to it.
-This also provides more security for the sealant as well, giving it something to grip to, rather than just having it sit on top of the laminate where it’s likely to peel off.
+The best way to seal laminate floors is to start by removing any baseboards that might be in place.
+This will allow your sealant to protect the edge of the laminate that borders the expansion space between the laminate and the structure next to it.
+This also provides more security for the sealant, giving it something to grip rather than just sitting on top of the laminate, where it’s likely to peel off.

-1. Be sure to read the instructions on the laminate floor sealant container, before beginning.
-You should find notes about pre-cleaning the floor, ensuring that the surface is completely dry before getting started, and perhaps some information about working within an optimal temperature range.
+1. Read the instructions on the laminate floor sealant container before beginning.
+You should find notes about pre-cleaning the floor, ensuring the surface is completely dry before getting started, and perhaps some information about working within an optimal temperature range.

-2. If you need to remove baseboards, be sure to do so carefully, so that it can be reinstalled.
-If the baseboard is painted, you may need to cut the paint and caulking with a utility knife, where the baseboard meets the wall, as well as where it meets other pieces of baseboard and door casing.
+2. If you need to remove baseboards, be sure to do so carefully so that they can be reinstalled.
+If the baseboard is painted, you may need to cut the paint and caulking with a utility knife where the baseboard meets the wall and where it meets other pieces of baseboard and door casing.

 3. Use a straight prybar with a thin block of plywood wedged between the prybar neck and the wall to pull the baseboard off.
 Slowly start to pull the baseboard away from the wall using even pressure.
 Move along the edge of the baseboard and loosen the entire piece before removing it from the wall.
-Mark the back of the baseboard, so that you will know where to reinstall it.
-If the baseboard doesn’t have an obvious contour to show which side goes up, mark and arrow pointing up on the back side as well.
+Mark the back of the baseboard to know where to reinstall it.
+If the baseboard doesn’t have an apparent contour to show which side goes up, mark an arrow pointing up on the backside.

 For using urethane or polyurethane sealants

 1. When the floor is ready, open your sealant.
-Using a small, natural bristle brush, apply a line of sealant all the way around the perimeter of the room, being sure to cover the entire area that will be covered by the baseboard, as well as at least ¼” out from the baseboard.
+Using a small, natural bristle brush, apply a line of sealant all the way around the perimeter of the room, being sure to cover the entire area that will be covered by the baseboard and at least ¼” out from the baseboard.

 2. Repeat this all around the room.
-Be sure to use extra care with sealing the areas around cabinets and doorjambs, particularly when those doorjambs lead to the outside, or join up with a space such as a bathroom or laundry room, where there is a greater likelihood that moisture might make its way onto the laminate.
+Be sure to use extra care with sealing the areas around cabinets and doorjambs, particularly when those doorjambs lead to the outside or join up with a space such as a bathroom or laundry room, where there is a greater likelihood that moisture might make its way onto the laminate.
 Take extra care to seal all around plumbing fixtures, too.
-Ensure that you seal all around toilet bases, sink bases, bathtubs, and shower enclosures.
-In the kitchen, ensure that you coat the are where the laminate floor meets up with the base of the dishwasher or its pedestal.
+Ensure you seal all around toilet bases, sink bases, bathtubs, and shower enclosures.
+In the kitchen, ensure that you coat the area where the laminate floor meets the base of the dishwasher or its pedestal.
 If your refrigerator has a water line, seal that area as well.

-3. If you are sealing the seams between boards, do this once you have completed the perimeter.
-Plan out your work, so that you don’t paint yourself into a corner.
-Your small brush should be narrow enough to allow sealing the seams, without painting over the majority of the board.
+3. If sealing the seams between boards, do this once you have completed the perimeter.
+Plan out your work so you don’t paint yourself into a corner.
+Your small brush should be narrow enough to seal the seams without painting over most of the board.
 Take time to be neat, as you only need a thin line of sealant at the seam, not to cover half the board.

 For using silicone caulk

-1. For sealing with silicone caulking, you’ll want to cut the smallest possible hole in the end of the caulk tube.
-Squeeze out the caulking, while running it over the seam, using the seam itself as a guide for the caulking tube.
+1. For sealing with silicone caulking, cut the smallest possible hole at the caulk tube’s end.
+Squeeze out the caulking while running it over the seam, using the seam itself to guide the caulking tube.

 2. Go back over the caulking with a wet finger, gloved finger (rubber glove), or putty knife to smooth out the caulking and remove excess.
-You don’t want to end up with any caulking sticking up above the level of the floor, especially in the middle of the room.
+You don’t want any caulking sticking up above the floor, especially in the middle of the room.

 For both types of sealant

-1. Remove floor vent covers and seal the area between the edge of the laminate flooring and the subfloor.
-Let the sealant dry per the manufacturer’s instructions before replacing the vent covers.
-This way, you won’t damage the sealant next time you remove the vent covers for cleaning.
+1. Remove the floor vent covers and seal the area between the edge of the laminate flooring and the subfloor.
+Per the manufacturer’s instructions, let the sealant dry before replacing the vent covers.
+This will prevent damage to the sealant the next time you remove them for cleaning.

 2. When the sealant is dry, replace your baseboards.
-It is not advisable to reuse nails, as there is a high probability of them bending during the removal process.
-Baseboard is usually installed with 18 ga.
+It is not advisable to reuse nails, as they are highly likely to bend during the removal process.
+Baseboards are usually installed with 18 ga.
 2” finish nails.

-3. Once the baseboard is reinstalled, putty the nail holes, allow the putty to dry and then apply another coating of paint or varnish to the baseboard to seal it and hide the fact that the baseboard has been removed and reinstalled.
+3. Once the baseboard is reinstalled, putty the nail holes, allow the putty to dry, and then apply another coating of paint or varnish to seal it and hide the fact that it has been removed and reinstalled.

 How Much Time Does It Take to Seal Laminate Floors?

 This is a quick project!
-Depending on the size of your room, expect to spend an hour or two, minus any additional time needed for the sealant to dry.
+Depending on the size of your room, you can expect to spend an hour or two minus any additional time needed for the sealant to dry.

 What is the Average Cost of Sealing Laminate Flooring?

-Laminate floor sealant is fairly inexpensive, as is silicone caulk.
+Laminate floor sealant and silicone caulk are fairly inexpensive.
 Depending on the size of your project and the sealant brand you choose, expect your cost to begin around ten to fifteen dollars.

 That’s it!
-You’ve sealed your laminate flooring and it now has extra protection from moisture that might make its way under the edges.
-Be sure to double-check the label on the sealant to determine if reapplication is ever required, and if so, how often it should take place.
+You’ve sealed your laminate flooring, and it now has extra protection from moisture that might make its way under the edges.
+Be sure to double-check the label on the sealant to determine if reapplication is ever required and, if so, how often it should be done.